-Computer Applications I - One Trimester - .5 credit - MCAS Certification - Grade 9
+Computer Applications I - One Trimester - .5 credit - MCAS Certification - Grade 9 & 10

 The emphasis of this course is on the concepts of computing and problem solving through hands-on computer applications most frequently used in business and at home.
-Students will become proficient in word processing, spreadsheet applications, database applications, and using electronic presentation software.
+Students will become proficient in word processing, spreadsheet applications, and using electronic presentation software.
 Composition and data entry skills will be developed with an emphasis on punctuation, spelling, and proofreading.
-Additional activities may include web page design and desktop publishing.
-Microsoft: Word, Excel, Access, and Power Point, Microsoft FrontPage, and Publisher are used.
-Students will be given the opportunity to become MCAS (Microsoft Certified Application Specialist) certified-the leading industry standard for demonstrating desktop skills.
+Microsoft: Word, Excel, Power Point,